AnasNemrawi/data-structures-and-algorithms/javascript/code-challenges/challenge18-tree-fizz-buzz/readme.md

 # k-ary Tree Fizz Buzz

-Write a function called fizz buzz tree
+Write a function called fizz buzz tree:
-Arguments: k-ary tree
+- Arguments: k-ary tree
-Return: new k-ary tree
+- Return: new k-ary tree

 Determine whether or not the value of each node is divisible by 3, 5 or both.
 Create a new tree with the same structure as the original, but the values modified as follows: